 A marketing consultant invoice records the total time and cost that was spent assisting a startup, small business, service provider, or other entity with their digital and non-digital marketing and branding efforts.
-Marketing consultants can work on their own as independent consultants or for a marketing agency.
-Being consultants, their services are typically only called upon when a business requires their service instead of being regularly employed by a single firm.

 Table of Contents